Gardening for Beginners 🌱 START HERE

 Before You Buy Slug Killer

-Slugs and snails can damage flowers, vegetables, and other plants that are growing in the garden, so it’s important to kill slugs when they appear instead of waiting until there is a full-blown slug infestation taking over the yard.
-Methods of control include slug bait, natural pest-control sprays, slug and snail traps, and organic snail killer that also effectively kills slugs.
+Slugs and snails can damage flowers, vegetables, and other garden plants, so it’s important to kill slugs when they appear instead of waiting until you’re faced with a full-blown slug infestation.
+Methods of control include slug bait, natural pest-control sprays, slug and snail traps, and organic snail killers.

-However, it’s necessary to mention that some slug and snail killers use harmful active ingredients that can pose a significant risk to kids, pets, birds, mammals, and other nearby wildlife.
-To get rid of slugs and snails without putting the family at risk, it’s recommended to avoid handling slugs and snails with sulfur or metaldehyde.
+All of the products on our list use ingredients that are safe around wildlife and pets, but some slug and snail killers can pose a significant risk to kids, pets, birds, and nearby wildlife.
+To get rid of slugs and snails without putting your family at risk, avoid products that use sulfur or metaldehyde as their active ingredient.

-Additionally, it’s important to read and follow the manufacturer’s directions for use to ensure that the slug baits and snail control products are safe and effective at ridding the yard of slug and snail infestations.
+Additionally, it’s essential to read and follow the manufacturer’s directions to ensure any slug baits and snail control products you use are applied correctly and will not cause unintentional issues like mold growth or soil damage.

 Our Top Picks